 - 11. No development shall commence unless and until details have been submitted to and approved by the Local Planning Authority to cover measures to ensure that all mud and other loose materials are not carried on the wheels and chassis of any vehicles leaving the site and measures to minimise dust nuisance caused by the operations.
 The approved details shall be implemented and maintained thereafter during the period of construction. - Reason.
 To ensure the adopted highways are kept free of deposited material from the ground works operations pursuant to Bury Unitary Development Plan Policy EN1/2 Townscape and Built Design. - 12.
 The car parking indicated on the approved plan reference P3902 10 shall be surfaced, demarcated and made available for use prior to the development hereby approved being brought into use.

 Reason.
-To ensure adequate off street car parking provision in the interests of road safety pursuant to policy HT2/4 Car Parking and New Development of the - 13.
+To ensure adequate off street car parking provision in the interests of - Reason.
+To ensure adequate off street car parking provision in the interests of road safety pursuant to policy HT2/4 Car Parking and New Development of the Bury Unitary Development Plan. - 13.
 The turning facilities indicated on the approved plan P3902 10 shall be provided before the development is first occupied and shall subsequently be maintained free of obstruction at all times.